 Tesla’s Finished Products Days of Inventory

 An industry standard that has been used by automakers in measuring inventory turnover is the days of inventory for finished products.
-The finished products here refers to new vehicle inventories in general.
+The finished products here refer to new vehicle inventories in general.

 The formula used to calculate the days of inventory is shown as below:

-Days of inventory for finished products = (new car inventory / trailing deliveries ) X 261 working days
+Days of inventory for finished products = (new car inventory / trailing deliveries ) X 365

-For quarterly calculation, I have slightly modified the above equation to 65 days instead of 261 days.
-I have also replaced the new car inventory with finished products inventory which can easily be obtained from financial statements and it includes not only new vehicles but also used vehicles as well as service parts.
+I have replaced the new car inventory with Tesla’s finished products inventory which can easily be obtained from financial statements and it includes not only new vehicles but also used vehicles, energy producst as well as service parts.

 Comparing this figure with that of General Motors, Tesla’s finished goods days of inventory was more than twice of GM’s figure which means GM sold off its finished goods inventory at more than twice the speed of Tesla.

-To recap, Tesla inventory levels have grown significantly over the past 5 years from only $1 billion in 1Q15 to $4.5 billion in 1Q20.
+To recap, Tesla inventory levels have grown significantly over the past 5 years from only $1 billion in 1Q15 to $4.1 billion in 4Q20.
 The growth in inventory essentially means that sales have been strong over this period.

 There are 4 components that make up total inventory, with finished goods being the largest part of the inventory.
 The finished goods as a percentage of inventory ratio shows that Tesla has been effective in managing the inventory as the ratio had been relatively consistent (between the 50% and 60% level) over the past 5 years.

-With respect to current asset, Tesla keeps a reasonably large inventory at about 30% of current asset.
+With respect to current assets, Tesla keeps a reasonable amount of inventory at about 15% of current assets.
 A very large inventory can tie up working capital and makes the company vulnerable to declining demand.
 When sales got hit, Tesla’s liquidity might be severely affected as the conversion of inventory to cash will slow down.

-Also, Tesla’s total inventory with respect to revenue was more than twice of that of GM for the 1Q 2020 quarter, which means Tesla needed twice the inventory to generate the same sales.
+Also, Tesla’s total inventory with respect to revenue was more than twice of that of GM for the 4Q 2020 quarter, which means Tesla needed twice the inventory to generate the same sales.

-Overall, Tesla inventory management has steadily improved as seen from some of the improving ratio discussed above.
 Although Tesla is getting more efficient in managing its inventory, there is still room for improvement.
-Relative to the ratios of other automakers such as GM, Tesla still has a lot of catch up to do.
+Relative to the ratios of other automakers such as GM, Tesla still has a lot of work to do.